 In late January, Giuliani, Parnas and Fruman interviewed both Shokin and his replacement, Yuri Lutsenko.
 (Notes of those interviews were included in the packet sent to Pompeo in May.)
 What’s interesting about the Lutsenko interview in particular is that he didn’t mention any of the more problematic allegations he would later make against Yovanovitch or Biden.
 In the two interviews, he instead criticized Yovanovitch for supporting Ukraine’s anti-corruption organization, NABU (National Anti-Corruption Bureau of Ukraine), founded in 2014 as part of an effort to better address corruption in the country.

-On March 6, Yovanovitch explicitly criticized Lutsenko.
-Within weeks, Lutsenko was telling writer John Solomon that Yovanovitch had given him a do-not-prosecute list which aimed to protect political opponents of Trump’s.
+By mid-March, Lutsenko was telling writer John Solomon that Yovanovitch had given him a do-not-prosecute list which aimed to protect political opponents of Trump’s.
 Lutsenko made the claim with presidential elections looming — and retracted it in mid-April when it became clear that his boss, President Petro Poroshenko, would be defeated.
 Lutsenko similarly later retracted claims made to Solomon about purported corruption by the Bidens.